robertgonzales71698/Comp-Sec-Proj/README.md

       1.2 How to Run the Code......................................................1

 ## Introduction
 This README file provides an overview of the project and how to run the project code.
+The neural network portion of the code uses the Encog library, which can be downloaded here: https://github.com/jeffheaton/encog-java-core

 ### GitHub Repository Link
 https://github.com/robertgonzales71698/Comp-Sec-Proj